obi1kenobi/cargo-semver-checks/test_crates/README.md

 The output of a lint on a crate pair (a pair is a `new` and `old` crate) is the raw output of a query.
 The current crate is the `new` one, and the baseline crate is the `old` one.

-The `template` crate pair is mostly for convenience -- it is safe to copy-paste it to create a new crate pair
-(the `name` in both of the new crates needs to be the same as the name of the directory they are in).